What is Equine Therapy and Does it Work for Addiction?

 One day you will feel great, whilst other days will be so difficult that you will even consider returning to drugs or alcohol.
 In fact, less than 10% of people new to recovery will succeed in never returning to drugs and alcohol again.

 Do not despair at this statistic.
 In fact, relapse is, for the most part, considered a natural consequence of being in recovery.
 Some have compared addiction to a chronic disorder like asthma.
-One key characteristic of a chronic disorder is relapse.
+One key characteristic of a chronic disorder is the tendency to relapse.

 When you attend a drug and alcohol rehab clinic, you will be armed with a variety of skills that help you better process the emotional spikes that are common to recovery.